LogtalkDotOrg/logtalk-for-vscode/README.md

 ![profiling](images/profiling.png)

 Support for profiling is provided.
-This allows browsing and analyzing profiling data from the "Logtalk: Profiling" sub-menu in the explorer and editor context menus.
-After running the "Logtalk: Toggle Profiling" command, loaded code is recompiled in debug mode and profiling is enabled.
-The "Logtalk: Show Profiling Data" command can be used to show the profiling data in a webview.
+This allows browsing and analyzing profiling data from the "Profiling" sub-menu in the explorer and editor context menus.
+After running the "Toggle Profiling" command, loaded code is recompiled in debug mode and profiling is enabled.
+The "Show Profiling Data" command can be used to show the profiling data in a webview.
 The webview allows navigating to the source file location of entities, predicates, and clauses.
 It also allows saving the profiling data as a CSV file.
-Collected profiling data can be reset using the "Logtalk: Reset Profiling Data" command.
+Collected profiling data can be reset using the "Reset Profiling Data" command.
 The profiling commands are also available from the command palette.
 See the documentation of the `ports_profiler` tool for details and hints on how to interpret profiling data.

 When editing a Logtalk file, the status bar shows a `$(pulse) Profiling: on/off` item.
 Clicking on this item toggles profiling.
 This status bar item is hidden when editing a non-Logtalk file.